 Factors that can contribute to the onset of burnout include:

-- Work-related stress: Work-related stressors include a demanding job, unrealistic job expectations, poor communication, poorly defined roles, and a lack of control over one’s work.
+- Work-related stress: Work-related stressors include a demanding job, unrealistic job expectations, lack of communication, poorly defined roles, and a lack of control over one’s work.

 - Personal stressors: Personal stressors include family problems, financial difficulties, and health problems.